 Contrary to what most people believe, my recovery didn't end when I conquered anorexia.
 My demons decided that they weren't done with me just yet.
-Here's the part of my story you didn't know - my battle with binge eating disorder.
+Here's the part of my story you didn't know - my battle with binge eating.

 Let me begin by clarifying the crucial distinction between binging and overeating/treating yourself.